 Threats to Biodiversity in the Wairarapa

 The areas of indigenous biodiversity left are now much reduced in size and a number of species are under threat.
 We are lucky in the Wairarapa to have been a part of the Tb Vector Control Programme.
-The success of this programme has meant that there are very few possums remaining.
+The success of this program has meant that there are very few possums remaining.
 The benefit to the native vegetation has been phenomenal in terms of growth and the bird life it now supports.
 However there are other plant and animal pests that need to be controlled as they are a threat not only to agriculture but also to our indigenous biodiversity.
 Possums, rats, rabbits, stoats, ferrets and cats are the key animal pests.
 In the plant world, old man’s beard, Japanese honeysuckle, German, English and Cape Ivy, Tradescantia and Banana Passionfruit are the main culprits.

 Not just confronted with invasive weeds and predatory pests our biodiversity has to cope with habitat destruction.
 This includes but is not limited to deforestation, soil erosion, pollution and drainage of wetlands and swamps.

 While the New Zealand land mass has had a dramatic past over many millions of years, the arrival of humans less than 1,000 years ago brought major and rapid change.
 Habitats were cleared and new species were introduced, many of which became pests and subsequently fed voraciously on many plants and animals which had evolved without such pressures.

 The key legislation and policy affecting biodiversity are:

 • Resource Management Act 1991 and subsequent amendments;